trendmicro/tm-v1-api-cookbook/oat-pipeline-api/README.md

 # Observed Attack Techniques Data Pipeline
-This sample demonstrates how to use the Trend Vision One API to manage Observed Attack Techniques data pipelines, retrieve packages of Observed Attack Techniques data, and continuously capture Observed Attack Techniques events.
+This sample demonstrates how to use the TrendAI Vision One™ API to manage Observed Attack Techniques data pipelines, retrieve packages of Observed Attack Techniques data, and continuously capture Observed Attack Techniques events.
 ```mermaid
 flowchart TD
     A[Start] --> C{Command Type}